By Audley South Africa specialist Toby

 Tenikwa Wildlife Rehabilitation Centre near Plettenberg Bay is worth a visit to learn about local wild cat conservation efforts while the Tsitsikamma Forest is a wonderful place for children with plenty of outdoor activities such as bungee jumping and zip-lining, as well as lots of wildlife.
 You can take an ocean safari and visit a huge seal colony and enjoy the sight of dolphins popping up alongside the boat on the way.

-Plettenberg Bay is the most popular accommodation hub and Anlin Beach House offers a choice of flexible accommodation in self-contained apartments.
-Alternatively, consider staying outside the town in either Emily Moon River Lodge or Hog Hollow Country Lodge, both of which offer wonderful views and excellent service and facilities for families.
+Consider staying at either Emily Moon River Lodge or Hog Hollow Country Lodge, both of which offer wonderful views and excellent service and facilities for families.
 Hog Hollow in particular has loads of monkeys in the grounds and you'll be given a giant water gun with your breakfast just to keep them from stealing your food.

 Family safaris in South Africa

 The malaria-free Eastern Cape makes the ideal safari destination for families with Big Five wildlife spotting and a choice of game reserves.
 The landscape here makes the reserves some of the most scenic in South Africa with lush vegetation and high hills offering superb views over the plains below.
 You'll have the chance to see lion, leopard, elephant, rhino and buffalo, giraffe and zebra as well as a wide variety of antelope.